herbou/Unity_GenericBinarySerializer/README.md

 ```c#
 dataHolder = BinarySerializer.Load ("filename");
 ```
-Note! : The Load method already has a check for file existance, that's why you need to add default values to your DataHolder class, because the BinarySerializer's Load method returns a new instance of the Data if it's not saved before (first Load).
+⚠Note! : The Load method already has a check for file existance, that's why you need to add default values to your DataHolder class, because the BinarySerializer's Load method returns a new instance of the Data if it's not saved before (first Load).

 # Check if data is already saved
 - public static bool HasSaved (string filename)